magentabusiness/magentabusiness.github.io/_includes/templates/edge/getting-started/step-3.md

 To connect the device you need to get the device credentials first.
-ThingsBoard support different device credentials.
+IoT Hub support different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

 {% include images-gallery.html imageCollection="step31" showListImageTitles="true" %}